cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 ### Centos/RHEL

-1. Download the rpm package from the [Downloads page](downloads/get_cloudify_3x.html).
+* Download the installer from the [Downloads page](downloads/get_cloudify_3x.html) corresponding with the version you would like to install.
-1. Open a terminal at the directory where you downloaded the file.
+* Open a terminal at the directory where you downloaded the file.
-1. Run (replacing `<pkg.rpm>` with the name of file you downloaded):
+* Run (replacing `<pkg.rpm>` with the name of file you downloaded):

 {% highlight bash %}
 sudo rpm -i <pkg.rpm>
 source /cfy/env/bin/activate